smurawczik/weather-app/README.md

 after that you need to run 2 commands in 2 different tabs of your preferred terminal

+first run:

 ```
 npm run watch
 ```

-and in the 2nd tab
+and in the 2nd tab after the watch transpiled initial files, run:

 ```
 npm run start-dev